Quito Ecuador; Historic Center of Latin America and Economic Capital City

 One can also see Imbabura volcano and stroll around Lago San Pablo.

-Leaving Otavalo behind, one can walk further north to Cotacachi and Ibarra.
-Cotacachi is famous for leather-work, and Ibarra is famous for wood-work.
-Further from Ibarra, one can go to San Lorenzo, the coastal town.
-Again, from Ibarra, one can go to Tulcan (town near Colombian border), the gateway to Paramo de El Angel, and trek through cloud forests of Cerro Golondrina.
+Leaving Otavalo behind, you can walk further north to Cotacachi and Ibarra.
+Cotacachi is famous for leather-work.
+Ibarra is famous for wood-work.
+Further from Ibarra, you can go to San Lorenzo, the coastal town.
+Again, from Ibarra, one can go to Tulcan (town near Colombian border), the gateway to Paramo de El Angel.
+There you can trek through the cloud forests of Cerro Golondrina.

 Thursday market in Saquisili, Sunday market in Pujili and Zumbagua—villages in Latatunga—are very famous.
-Also, one can see a volcanic alkaline lake – Laguna Quillotoa.
+Also, view a volcanic alkaline lake – Laguna Quillotoa.

-One should not forget to visit Ecuador’s most-visited national park – Parque Nacional Cotopaxi.
+One should not forget.
+Visit Ecuador’s most-visited national park – Parque Nacional Cotopaxi.

-When one moves further south of Latatunga, one can visit Ambato – the ‘City of Fruits and Flowers’ and ‘Garden of Ecuador’.
+When one moves further south of Latatunga, visit Ambato – the ‘City of Fruits and Flowers’ and ‘Garden of Ecuador’.
 Fruits and flowers are grown in abundance in and around Ambato.

-After Ambato, one can visit the tallest volcano—Chimborazo—in Ecuador.
-From here, one can go to Banos—the gateway to Amazon basin.
+After Ambato, visit the tallest volcano—Chimborazo—in Ecuador.
+From here, go to Banos—the gateway to Amazon basin.
 This place attracts climbers and hikers.
 One can also travel to Amazon basin, and its forests.

 Other places to visit and enjoy in Banos are El Altar (extinct volcano), Tungurahua volcano, and paramos (high plains).